stiproot/xo-taskflow-extensions/NOTES.md

 If<T> -> Pool<X, Y, Z> // if, then
 If<T> -> Else<R> // if, else

-If -> binary branch node
+If -> binary branch node.
+Then -> Default node, as then can actually be replaced with a more specific functory node.